 Consistent with the report of the 12th meeting of the Scientific Committee, Members and CNCPs acknowledged that to maintain the Southwest Challenger Plateau orange roughy stock at or above 34% B0 for the next five years, the estimated annual yield was calculated to be 942 tonnes.

-The total catch of orange roughy in Westpac Bank shall be limited to 177 tonnes (20% of the Total Allowable Commercial Catch, TACC) in the 2025 and 2026 fishing years, and New Zealand vessels must account for catch from the Westpac Bank against the TACC for the Southwest Challenger Plateau orange roughy stock.
-Given the Scientific Committee’s assumptions about this stock, from 2027, the total catch of orange roughy in the Westpac Bank shall be limited to 16% of the Southwest Challenger Plateau TACC until such time as the Scientific Committee provides the Commission with advice on the stock structure of these populations.
+The total catch of orange roughy in Westpac Bank shall be limited to 177 tonnes (20% of the Total Allowable Commercial Catch, TACC) in the 2026, 2027 and 2028 fishing years, and New Zealand vessels must account for catch from the Westpac Bank against the TACC for the Southwest Challenger Plateau orange roughy stock.

 Until the Scientific Committee recommends precautionary catch limits, the catch of all other target and non-target fish species in the Evaluated Area shall be limited to a level that does not exceed the annual average catch levels of that Member or CNCP over the period 1 January 2002 to 31 December 2006 as shown in Table 3.